MarkovChainmail/AOC2021/README.md

-Except for the first one, run files using `input.txt | ./solutionfile.sh`
+Run files using `input.txt | ./solutionfile.sh`, where input.txt is the puzzle input